AI Engines Now Cite Images in Answers. Schema.org Quietly Replaced Alt Text as the Strongest Signal.

 "contentUrl": "https://example.com/images/rooftop-chiller-install.webp",

-"name": "Rooftop chiller installation, Sydney CBD",
+"name": "Rooftop chiller installation, London",

-"caption": "Technicians installing a 200kW commercial chiller on a rooftop plant deck",
+"caption": "Technicians securing a 200kW water-cooled commercial chiller to a rooftop plant deck",

-"description": "A photograph showing two HVAC technicians securing a 200 kilowatt water-cooled commercial chiller to a rooftop plant deck in Sydney.
-The chiller is connected to copper refrigerant lines and a condenser tower visible in the background.",
+"description": "A photograph of two HVAC technicians installing a 200 kilowatt water-cooled commercial chiller on a rooftop plant deck in central London.
+Copper refrigerant lines run to a condenser tower visible in the background.",

 "width": 1600,